conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 - If `spec.autoManaged` is set to `true`, the underlying physical topics and configurations will be automatically created and/or extended to honour the topics configurations.

 ## VirtualCluster
-A Virtual Cluster lets you isolate one or multiple service accounts on a logical Cluster.
-Any topic or consumer group created on a Virtual Cluster will only be available to this Virtual Cluster.
+A Virtual Cluster allows you to isolate one or more service accounts within a logical cluster.
+Any topic or consumer group created within a Virtual Cluster will be accessible only to that specific Virtual Cluster.```
 A Virtual Cluster acts like a Kafka within a Kafka.

 ```yaml